jainrini/demo/README.md

 # demo
-Import and build the Maven Project
+Import the project as maven  and build the project.
 Run the GameApplication.class
 When the server is up you can use below APIs:
 1.start game: localhost:8080/game/start